 The next decade will also see the advent of many survey telescopes.
 ESO's 2.6-metre VLT Survey Telescope (VST) and the 4.1-metre Visible and Infrared Survey Telescope for Astronomy (VISTA) will have been surveying the sky for a decade, supplemented by many similar facilities worldwide.
-These telescopes will be complemented by even more powerful survey facilities, such as the Pan-STARRS network and the 8-metre Large Synoptic Survey Telescope (LSST), which will ramp up over the next decade.
-While much exciting science will come out of these surveys directly, a wealth of understanding will follow from more detailed followup observations of targets identified by such projects, and it will only be with the larger, more sophisticated E-ELT that such an understanding can be obtained.
+These telescopes will be complemented by even more powerful survey facilities, such as the Pan-STARRS network and the 8-metre Large Synoptic Survey Telescope (LSST), which will ramp up towards the end of this decade.
+While much exciting science will come out of these surveys directly, a wealth of understanding will follow from more detailed follow-up observations of targets identified by such projects, and it will only be with the larger, more sophisticated E-ELT that such an understanding can be obtained.